 Q: I’m concerned about my son’s grades – what impact will fraternity membership have?

-A: Tau Kappa Epsilon at USC maintains one of the highest GPAs of any fraternity.
+A: Tau Kappa Epsilon at PSU maintains one of the highest GPAs of any fraternity.
 Our house GPA is consistently way above the all-men’s average.
 As a member of TKE, your son will be able to access the network of brothers who already know how to use campus resources like the library, study skills centers, computer labs, and academic advisors.
 While Tau Kappa Epsilon is concerned about the academic achievement of its members, your son is still ultimately responsible for utilizing the resources made available.

 Q: What about pledging or hazing?

 A: Tau Kappa Epsilon does not condone or tolerate any form of hazing and is committed to a membership education period which instills a sense of responsibility and commitment in the new members.
 This period will assist your son in overcoming some of his concerns about success in college.

 Q: Who is actually in charge of the fraternity?